Warm temperatures in late summer had these Carniolan bees cooling off outside their hives. Photo by John Williams, Bozeman, MT

 Choosing a bee stock requires some research.

 Just like dog breeders, beekeepers have been selecting favorable traits to produce colonies that display certain behaviors for hundreds of years.
 Two bee stocks have surfaced in the United States as being the most popular: Italian and Carniolan.
-Murdoch’s also carries Russian queen bees for those looking to re-queen their existing Russian hives.
-Other stocks do exist, but most beekeepers gravitate toward these.
+Other stocks do exist, but most beekeepers gravitate toward these two.
 Let’s compare them to learn how to choose which bee stock is right for you and your particular situation.

 But before we dig in, a couple of disclaimers are in order.

 First, as beesource.com states: Wide variation exists within stocks as well as among them.
 Any generalities about a particular stock should be treated with caution, since there are always exceptions to the rule.
 Nonetheless, the long and vast experience of beekeepers allows some oversimplifications to be made in order to better understand the different types of bees available.

 Secondly, remember that your colony of bees will tend to behave in accordance with your queen’s disposition.
 For example, if you have a queen that is particularly defensive, the rest of the colony will have a greater propensity toward defensive behavior.
 You can try to alter the personality of the hive by swapping out the queen.

 - Origins from middle Europe